Frederick, Prince of Wales: Patron of the arts

 A permanent result of Frederick's patronage of the arts is "Rule, Britannia!", one of the best-known British patriotic songs.
 It was composed by the English composer Thomas Arne with words written by the Scottish poet and playwright James Thomson as part of the masque Alfred, which was first performed on 1 August 1740 at Cliveden.
 Thomas Arne was also one of Frederick's favourite artists.
 A masque linking the prince with both the Saxon hero-king Alfred the Great's victories over the Vikings and with the contemporary issue of building up British sea power accorded well with Frederick's political plans and aspirations.
 Later, the song gained a life of its own outside of the masque.
 Thomson, who supported the Prince of Wales politically, also dedicated an earlier work dedicated to him: Liberty (1734).

 Unlike the king, Frederick was a knowledgeable amateur of painting, patronising immigrant artists such as Jacopo Amigoni and Jean-Baptiste van Loo, who painted the portraits of the prince and his consort for Frederick's champion William Pulteney, 1st Earl of Bath.
-The list of other artists whom he employed—Philippe Mercier, John Wootton, George Knapton and the engraver Joseph Goupy—represents some of the principal painters of the English Rococo.
-The prince was also crucially important for furthering the popularity of the Roccoco style in the decorative arts, with a clear predilection for French Huguenot craftsmen, patronising silversmiths such as Nicolas Sprimont (1713–1771), toyshop owners like Paul Bertrand, together with carvers and gilders, the most notable being Paul Petit (1729–c.
+The list of other artists whom he employed—Philippe Mercier, John Wootton, George Knapton, and the engraver Joseph Goupy—includes some of the principal painters of the English Rococo.
+The prince was also crucially important in furthering the popularity of the Rococo style in the decorative arts, with a clear predilection for French Huguenot craftsmen.
+He patronised silversmiths such as Nicolas Sprimont (1713–1771), "toyshop" owners such as Paul Bertrand, and also carvers and gilders.
+The most notable of the latter was Paul Petit (1729–c.
 1756) who first worked for the prince on William Kent's neo-Palladian state barge of 1732, which is still preserved in the National Maritime Museum.
-Petit worked on a handful of magnificent trophy frames in the Roccoco style for Frederick which are among the most significant remaining testaments to the prince's patronage of the decorative arts.
-One frame made in 1748 for his namesake cousin Frederick the Great of Prussia, was especially lavish and represented the esteem in which the prince held his cousin, suggesting the prince identified with Frederick the Great's style of enlightened rule, over that of his own father George II.
-Petit's frame contained a portrait of Frederick the Great painted by Antoine Pense, and remains today in the British Royal Collection.
+Petit worked on a handful of magnificent trophy frames in the Rococo style for Frederick, which are among the most significant remaining testaments to the prince's patronage of the decorative arts.
+One frame, made in 1748 for his namesake cousin Frederick the Great of Prussia, was especially lavish and represented the esteem in which the prince held his cousin.
+This suggests the prince identified with Frederick the Great's style of enlightened rule, more than that of his own father George II.
+Petit's frame contained a portrait of Frederick the Great painted by Antoine Pesne, and remains today in the British Royal Collection.

 None of Frederick's homes are now left standing except for the country residence of Cliveden, which is in a much altered state.
-His London houses of Norfolk House, Carlton House, Leicester House and Kew House or the White House have all been demolished.
+His London residences (Norfolk House, Carlton House, Leicester House, and Kew House or the White House) have all been demolished.